How to discern truth from lies

 says that God commands us to be holy (1Pet.
 1:16); it says that it is our sins that separate us from Him (Isa.
 59:2); and that two cannot walk together unless they be in agreement (Amos 3:3).
 These scriptures and hundreds more like them prove that God requires us to be holy.

 shows that a holy God could only remain so if He did not accept unrepentant sinners into fellowship with Him; and further, if He did He would have nullified the value of Christ’s purpose in His earthly life and sacrifice, which was to save us from our sins (Mat 1:21).
 A holy God requires a holy people.
-For God to accept unrepentant sinners into His heavenly kingdom (as Universalism would suggest) would make Him biased and unjust, and therefore not trustworthy.
+For God to accept unrepentant sinners into His heavenly kingdom (as Universalism would suggest) would contaminate the purity and benevolence of heaven and make Him unjust, and therefore not trustworthy.

 demonstrates that it is contrary to truth – the history of man reflects the wrath of God executed because of man’s sin from the beginning of time.
 God expelled Adam and Eve from His presence in the Garden.
 The entire world, save eight persons, drowned in the flood.
 Israel was taken into captivity.
 Jerusalem was destroyed.
 The Roman empire fell to ruin after a thousand-year reign of the world.

 All of these historical examples and countless more, demonstrate God’s wrath and His abhorrence of sin and His judgement on the sinner.
 But His delight He reveals to those who live holy lives before Him.
-Peace, joy and true happiness (regardless of their state of being) emanates from them.
+Peace, joy and true happiness (regardless of their state in life) emanates from them.